mamba-org/mamba/README.md

 - Caching package downloads.
 - Caching entire `conda` environments.

+## Differences with `conda`

+While `mamba` and `micromamba` are generally a drop-in replacement for `conda` there are some differences:

+- mamba and micromamba do no support revisions (for discussions, see https://github.com/mamba-org/mamba/issues/803)

 ## Development installation

 Please refer to the instructions given by the [official documentation](https://mamba.readthedocs.io/en/latest/developer_zone/dev_environment.html).